 Who doesn’t like forget-me-nots?
 True, they aren’t very attractive when they die back after blooming but, in the meantime, they have an uncomplicatedly endearing nature that is trouble free and easy.
-Forget-me-nots are very hardy little plants that will die back in winter but re-sprout in spring.
+Forget-me-nots are very hardy little plants that die back in winter but will re-sprout in spring.
 Plants that are at least a year old will flower the next spring.
 These little blue bloomers are so unfussy you can plant them almost anywhere at any time and expect some flowers within the next year and a half.

 If you want to start some plants for the first time, seeding them is easy.
 The best time to plant forget-me-not seeds is in spring to August if you want to have blooms the following season.
 Early spring seeded plants may produce flowers by fall.
 If you are willing to wait a season for blooms, sow the seeds in fall.
 The plants will produce flowers a year from the next spring.

 Tips on Forget-Me-Not Seed Planting